Judge finds probable cause to hold Trump administration in contempt for violating deportation order

-WASHINGTON — (AP) — A federal judge on Wednesday said he has found probable cause to hold the Trump administration in criminal contempt of court for violating his orders to turn around planes carrying deportees to El Salvador.
+WASHINGTON — (AP) — A federal judge on Wednesday said he has found probable cause to hold the Trump administration in criminal contempt of court for violating his orders last month to turn around planes carrying deportees to an El Salvador prison.

-U.S. District Judge James E. Boasberg warned he could refer the matter for prosecution if the administration does not “purge” its contempt by voluntarily obeying his order.
-The administration could do so by returning to U.S. custody those who were sent to the El Salvador prison in violation of his order so that they “might avail themselves of their right to challenge their removability," Boasberg said.
+The ruling from U.S District Judge James E. Boasberg, whom President Donald Trump has said should be impeached, marks a dramatic battle between the judicial and executive branches of government over the president’s powers to carry out key White House priorities.

+Boasberg accused administration officials of rushing deportees out of the country under the Alien Enemies Act last month before they could challenge their removal in court, and then willfully disregarding his order that planes already in the air should return to the United States.

-If the Justice Department declines to prosecute the matter, Boasberg said he will appoint another attorney to prosecute the contempt.
+The judge warned he could hold hearings and potentially refer the matter for prosecution if the administration does not act to remedy the violation.
+If the Justice Department declines to prosecute the matter, Boasberg said he will appoint another attorney to do so.

-“The Constitution does not tolerate willful disobedience of judicial orders — especially by officials of a coordinate branch who have sworn an oath to uphold it," Boasberg wrote.
+“The Constitution does not tolerate willful disobedience of judicial orders — especially by officials of a coordinate branch who have sworn an oath to uphold it," wrote Boasberg, the chief judge of Washington's federal court.

-It marks an escalation in a battle between the judicial and executive branches of government over a president’s powers to carry out key White House priorities.
-The Republican president has called for Boasberg’s impeachment while the Justice Department has accused the judge of overstepping his authority.
+Boasberg said the government could avoid contempt proceedings if it takes custody of the deportees, who were sent to the El Salvador prison in violation of his order, so they have a chance to challenge their removal.
+It was not clear how that would work because he said the government "would not need to release any of those individuals, nor would it need to transport them back to the homeland.”

+In a separate case, the administration has acknowledged mistakenly deporting Kilmar Abrego Garcia to the El Salvador prison, but does not intend to return him to the U.S. despite a Supreme Court ruling that the administration must "facilitate" his release.
+The judge in that case has said she is determining whether to undertake contempt proceedings, saying officials "appear to have done nothing to aid in Abrego Garcia's release from custody and return to the United States."

-Boasberg, who was nominated to the federal bench by Democratic President Barack Obama, ordered the administration last month not to deport anyone in its custody under the Alien Enemies Act.
-Trump invoked the 1798 wartime law over what he claimed was an invasion by the Venezuelan gang Tren de Aragua.
+Boasberg, who was nominated for the federal bench by Democratic President Barack Obama, had ordered the administration last month not to deport anyone in its custody under the Alien Enemies Act after Trump invoked the 1798 wartime law over what he claimed was an invasion by the Venezuelan gang Tren de Aragua.

 When Boasberg was told there were already planes in the air headed to El Salvador, which has agreed to house deported migrants in a notorious prison, the judge said the aircraft needed to be returned to the United States.
 But hours later, El Salvador's president, Nayib Bukele, announced that the deportees had arrived in his country.
 In a social media post, he said, "Oopsie...too late" above an article referencing Boasberg's order.